jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 easy to identify the _parent_ of any node.
 Therefore, we can use [`Nonlinear.adjacency_matrix`](@ref) to compute a sparse matrix that maps parents to their children.

-The tape is also ordered topologically, so that a reverse pass of the nodes evaluates all children nodes before their parent.

 ### The design in practice